sarzorwyn/tp/docs/team/sarzorwyn.md

 * Wrote the MoveStorage Command
 * Helped to come up with a few of the user stories
 * Updated the images of the user guide to the latest version v2.1
+* Set up the general title of the guide

 ## Contributions to the Developer Guide
 * Added the storage section text under implementation
 * Added storage uml diagram, and an illustration of the storage file structure.
-* Added the setting up section
+* Added the setting up section with screenshots to follow the guide easier

 ## Community
 * PRs reviewed (with non-trivial review comments): [#99](https://github.com/AY2021S2-CS2113T-T09-1/tp/pull/99#discussion_r601073292),